oxwhirl/smacv2/README.md

 ## SMAC maps

-SMAC is composed of many combat scenarios with pre-configured maps.
+SMAC is composed of combat scenarios with pre-configured maps.
 Before SMAC can be used, these maps need to be downloaded into the `Maps` directory of StarCraft II.

-Download the [SMAC Maps](https://github.com/oxwhirl/smac/releases/download/v0.1-beta1/SMAC_Maps.zip) and extract them to your `$SC2PATH/Maps` directory.
-If you installed SMAC via git, simply copy the `SMAC_Maps` directory from `smac/env/starcraft2/maps/` into `$SC2PATH/Maps` directory.
+You can find the maps in the `smac/env/starcraft2/maps/SMAC_Maps` directory.
+Copy this to your `$SC2PATH/Maps` directory.

 ### List the maps